 If you are on regular medication,

-You may request repeat prescriptions without seeing your doctor, every 4 to 8 weeks, for up to 6 months (depending on your condition).
+You may request repeat prescriptions without seeing your doctor, usually every month (28 days).

 The list of medications can be viewed in NHS app, my GP app, or Patient Access.